 - Simple to immediately adjust workout intensity for individual needs, without having to adjust equipment

-2. How do I use Fitness / Exercise Ropes?
+2. How do I use Fitness / Exercise / Battle Ropes?

 The most common ropes exercises include making Waves and Slams, where you are using total body flexion and extension as you slam the ropes down for strength, power and endurance.
 Waves can be varied in nearly infinite combinations of a wide range of elements: